 The Tampa Bay Rays, formerly known as the Tampa Bay Devil Rays, were introduced to the major leagues in 1998, even though Tropicana Field was opened in 1990, albeit under the name of the Florida Suncoast Dome, and then the aptly named Thunderdome.
 Getting a major league team to Tampa was the result of decades of deal-making, haranguing and dashed dreams, even including a false start in 1992 when the Giants were almost sold to them.
 Finally, an expansion franchise was allotted to the Tampa Bay area in 1995, with the Tampa Bay Devil Rays starting play in 1998.
 The team’s name was shortened in 2008 to the Tampa Bay Rays, allowing allusions to the rays of the Florida sun to be used as well as the past name of the devil ray fish.
 The team won East Division titles in 2008 and 2010, an American League Pennant in 2008, and a matchup against the Philadelphia Phillies for the 2008 World Series.
 Despite the Tampa Rays parking the ball over the field time after time, Philadelphia won the competition; considering the fact that the Rays came into existence ten years before, they played very well for their age as a major league team!
 Since Tampa has only begun to play, finding parking at Tropicana Field can be challenging, especially when the game is about to begin in the dry field inside while it rains cats and dogs outside.
 Luckily for you, booking a parking space in advance of the game is easy-peasy with ParkWhiz!

 ParkWhiz is a service that allows you to book your parking spot in advance, no matter what kind of weather happens when its’ game time.
-Using the ParkWhiz website, you can find your baseball or football event at Tropicana Field, and with a fee about as much as a few chilled beers, you can print out your parking pass and bring it with you.
+Using the ParkWhiz website, you can find your baseball or football event at Tropicana Field, print out your parking pass and bring it with you.
 With your parking place booked securely in advance of the game, you won’t have to worry about having to navigate around and around the Tropicana Field parking lots, even if mother nature is having a bad day.
 With ParkWhiz, you won’t need to spend a lot of money or effort to find a nice spot in the sun.